Continuous-Time Distributed Dynamic Programming for Networked Multi-Agent Markov Decision Processes: Continuous-time distributed dynamic programming

-For notational simplicity to represent multi-agent environment, we first introduce the stacked vector and matrix notations:
+For the sake of notational simplicity in representing a multi-agent environment, we first introduce the stacked vector and matrix notations:

-Before dealing with the distributed DP, it is helpful to look at the centralized version of DP first so that it can be extended to the distributed version.
-The centralized version can be naturally derived from the solution of the MSPBE of the single agent in~\eqref{eq:sol-of-MSPBE}.
+Before delving into the distributed dynamic programming (DP), it is beneficial to examine the centralized version of DP.
+This provides a foundation that can be extended to the distributed version.
+The centralized variant can be naturally derived from the solution of the MSPBE for a single agent, as shown in~\eqref{eq:sol-of-MSPBE}.